LimitOrderBook/lob-app/README.md

 https://lob.physik.bayern

 ## Dissertation
-**Modelling the short-term impact of live news-flows on the limit order book using an extended Hawkes process**
+**Short-term impact of live news on the limit order book modelled as an extended Hawkes process**
 ![University of Oxford](oxford-logo.png)

 ***Christ Church***